sierdzio/gibs/README.md

 subproject will be compiled in parallel.
 Only when linking, gibs will wait for the library to be ready before linking the app.

+#### Options

+See: Features.

 #### Features

-Feature is a compile-time piece of functionality that can be turned on or off.
+Feature (also called Option) is a compile-time piece of functionality that can be turned on or off.
-Internally, features are just Subprojects with some extra bits attached.

 A feature can be easily turned on or off via a command line flag (during compilation).
 Internally, feature always adds a compiler define when it is turned